Eyesore123/blog-app/README.md

 8. New comment notification to admin (timed, once per day).
 Notification to registered users when someone replies to their comment.
 9. Scheduled uploads feature would be nice
 10. Save sketches feature + fetch sketches from database in admin panel
+11. Customized emails that look better than the default Laravel emails

-I deployed this app on Railway with two services, one for app (both frontend and backend use the same url) and one for database (PostgreSQL).
+I deployed this app on Railway with three different services or containers, one for app (both frontend and backend use the same url), one for database (PostgreSQL) and one for queue worker which takes care of notifications (comment and blog post notifications).
 Railway uses a volume to store the images so they are not lost after a new deployment.

 Comment section looks like this when user is not signed in.
 Signed in users can reply to comments and edit/delete comments.